 What We Do

-Chalkboard’s vision and mission are outlined in a 5-year strategic plan.
+Chalkboard’s vision and mission are outlined in a 3-year strategic plan.

-The CLASS Project is our pilot project designed to empower educators and raise student achievement.
-CLASS (Creative Leadership Achieves Student Success) aims to put research into practice by focusing on four components of effective teaching.
-While the work is supported and facilitated by Chalkboard, CLASS is a locally-designed, educator-driven effort – and it is producing powerful results!
-With 23 participating districts, serving almost a quarter of Oregon’s student population, CLASS is our largest initiative to date.
+CLASS (Creative Leadership Achieves Student Success) Project aims to put research into practice by focusing on four components of effective teaching.
+While the work is supported and facilitated by Chalkboard, CLASS is a locally-designed, educator-driven effort.

 Chalkboard provides context for education policy issues by commissioning research on important topics.
-Our white papers and policy briefs cover a range of topics including: attendance, budgeting, transportation, professional development, accountability systems and the achievement gap.
+The white papers and policy briefs cover a range of topics including: attendance, budgeting, transportation, professional development, accountability systems, and the achievement gap.

 Chalkboard has completed extensive public opinion polling to better understand what Oregonians want for our children and our schools.